wackou/smewt/src/smewt/datamodel/readme.txt

 ----------------------------------------------------

-Ontology depends on ObjectNode for BaseObject.__new__ ObjectNode._classes should not contain BaseObject

 even though all declared properties in a schema need to have an associated reverse lookup name, we still need to have the is_*_of relation searched, because we might use and set properties which are not part of the schema, in which case they still need to be accessible in both directions.

 when registering the classes, we need to make sure that between all the reverse lookups, there are no ambiguities.
 ie: the following should be illegal:

 class A:
   schema = { 'b': B }